ladmeyer/lockemeyer.com/content/music/suggestions-of-3-glass-objects.md

 +++
-title = "Suggestions of Three Glass Objects for Percussion Ensemble" description = "alternately grating/cutesy music for percussion" date = 2022-12-05
+title = "Suggestions of Three Glass Objects for Percussion Ensemble" description = "spirally music for drums and mallet instruments" date = 2022-12-05
 +++